itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

   * **param1** = *value1* (via default value)
   * **param2** = *value22* (value for companyB)
   * **param3** = *value3* (via default value)

+  Note: Make sure that the same value for all companies (leave the default value).
+Follow the steps:

+* Go to Company properties
+* Find this value in every Company and delete it.
+Leave the default value only.
+* Change companies value (System Parameters).
+It must be the same as Default value.

 Company Properties
 ------------------